How to evict a tenant using section 21 and section 8 notices?

 If you find yourself in the situation where you need to evict a tenant, make sure you're familiar with the process and the grounds for eviction. eviction can be a stressful experience for both landlords and tenants, so it's important to know your rights and responsibilities.

-Section 8 Notices
+Section 8 Notices and Evictions

 If you're a landlord in England, eviction isn't something you can do on a whim.
 You must have grounds for eviction and follow the proper process, which includes serving your tenant with a section 8 notice.